vpiotr/vagrant-projects/java-intellij/README.md

 ``vagrant up --debug``

-5) setup vagrant guest additions
+4) (optionally) setup VBox guest additions

+If clipboard sharing does not work, run:

 ``vagrant vbguest --do install``

-6) (optionally, for GUI) restart and continue install procedure
+5) (optionally, for GUI) restart

+``vagrant reload``

+or when setup failed in the middle:

 ``vagrant reload --provision``